Non-diagonal contributions to $Z\gamma V^\ast$ vertex, polarizations and bounds on $Z\overline{t}q$ couplings: FCNC contribution to TNGBCs and the ( , ) process

-The Eq. \eqref{h3l} agrees with the $CP$-conserving case ($m_i=m_j$).
-Nevertheless, we must take into account that our result is twice as big as the result reported in Ref. \cite{Gounaris:2000tb} since we are considering the double number of Feynman diagrams, which arise from the fermion exchange ($f_i\leftrightarrow f_j$).
-We note from Eq. \eqref{h3l} that $h^Z_3\rightarrow 0$ in the high-energy limit as $q^2$ increases.
+this result agrees with the flavor-conserving case ($m_i=m_j$), although it is twice the expression reported in \cite{Gounaris:2000tb}.
+This discrepancy arises because we are considering additional Feynman diagrams resulting from the fermion exchange in the loop.
+We observe that the anomalous coupling $h^Z_3$ approaches 0 for high values of $Q$.

-Another interesting case may be the scenario where an ultra heavy fermion in the loop is considered \textit{i.e.} $m_i\gg q^2$, $m_Z^2$, $m_j^2$.
-In such case we find that $h^Z_3\rightarrow 0$ as in Eq. \eqref{h3} the Passarino-Veltman scalar functions are proportional to $q^2$ and $m_Z$.
-This behavior is different to the observed in vertex $ZZV^\ast$ ($V=Z$, $\gamma$), where the $CP$-conserving form factors blow-up in this limit.